-And it’s true…marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare and others often see their marijuana plants grow, mature, and produce buds.
+And it’s true that marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare and others often see their marijuana plants grow, mature, and produce buds.

-But the big question we ask is: are hydroponics nutrients designed and tested specifically for marijuana so we get the most grams and THC per watt?
+But the big question is: are hydroponics nutrients designed and tested specifically for marijuana so we get the most grams and THC per watt?

 When I started growing marijuana, I used General Hydroponics 3-part, like most people did.
 Their nutrients gave me problems with pH buffering, and bloom phase performance.
 When I called them and told them I was growing marijuana, they hung up on me.